Mental Health

 No matter what you are experiencing, treatments and resources are available.
 VA offers treatment options that are proven to be very effective for most people, and many types of professionals at VA can help treat the effects of tobacco use.

 Evidence-based therapies are among the most effective treatments for tobacco cessation.
-They can include the following — which are in many cases available at a local VA medical center.
+They can include the following—which are in many cases available at a local VA medical center.

-• Cognitive Behavioral Therapy (CBT) helps Veterans trying to quit tobacco develop more balanced and helpful thoughts about themselves, others, and the future.
+- Cognitive behavioral therapy (CBT) helps Veterans trying to quit tobacco develop more balanced and helpful thoughts about themselves, others, and the future.
 It can help Veterans manage the urge to smoke and achieve personal goals.

 Explore more potential treatment options at VA by visiting the Learn About Treatment page.

-Quit Resources Tailored To You
+Quit Resources Tailored to You

 For Veterans who are trying to quit tobacco, it can sometimes feel like resources are built for everyone but you.
 That’s why VA has a variety of resources to meet your specific needs while quitting, whatever they may be.
 In fact, VA has more tobacco use treatment options available to Veterans in VA care than ever before.